 Historical Cannabis Protest Spot

-The organizers chose the spot for the cannabis protest well.
+The Smoke-in organizers chose the spot for the cannabis protest well.

 Washington’s Crossing is the spot where the Continental Army led by George Washington crossed the Delaware River from Pennsylvania to New Jersey depicted here.

-The army crossed the river Christmas Eve in 1776 and proceeded to march to Trenton, NJ where they surprised the British Army and their Hessian mercenaries in the Battle of Trenton.
+The army crossed the river on Christmas Eve in 1776 and proceeded to march to Trenton, NJ, where they surprised the British Army and their Hessian mercenaries in the Battle of Trenton.
 The British who had been drinking were caught unaware.
-It was a great victory for the Continental Army which had suffered a string of defeats that year following the Declaration of Independence.
+It was a great victory for the Continental Army, which had suffered a string of defeats that year following the Declaration of Independence.
 Had the battle been lost, it is quite probable the American Revolution would have been lost.